 The reasons for establishing SHU were: to address the financial challenges people were facing in accessing health care services; empower the communities on how to generate resources to finance their health care needs; and improve people’s access to health care services.
 The founders wanted to see a productive and healthy community, able to access health care services and not sell their assets in distress, for treatment.
-What started as a pilot project in Luwero district has now expanded to other districts of: Nakaseke, Nakasongola, Mubende, Sheema, Bushenyi, Masaka, Mitooma, Wakiso and Kampala.
+What started as a pilot project in Luwero district has now expanded to other districts of: Nakaseke, Nakasongola, Mubende, Mityana, Sheema, Bushenyi, Masaka, Mitooma, Iganga, Bugweri, Mayuge and Kampala.

 1. Health education

 3. Support to households to improve their incomes

 4. Community health financing (CHF) schemes formation, promotion and support supervision

 5. Capacity building for managing CHF schemes and providing quality health care

 6. Lobbying and advocacy for CHI, quality health care services, and an all inclusive National Health Insurance Scheme (NHIS)

 8. Supporting schemes networks to contract and purchase health care services for CHF schemes.

 9. CHF schemes coordination and networking

 10. Empowering women to access health care services and participate in leadership.